Why your travel agency should have a website

 A Phocuswright study reports that, “Habit drives consumer preference for offline versus online activity booking.
 The top reason by far travelers booked activities online was because that’s what they usually do for travel.
 Two in three travelers who booked an activity online during their last trip said it was because they usually book travel online.”

 An easy way to acquire repeat clients is to make sure their first experience booking through your website is seamless so they are more likely to book future trips using your travel agency.

 If your website does not take online bookings, it is important to have a clear “call-to-action” on your website.
 If your website is purely informational the call-to-action might be to fill out a contact form or call the agency.

 Self employed travel agents

-Be sure to include all the necessary information about how a client can get in contact with an agent.
-In addition, the widget is a great tool for an independent agency to use because it helps monetize your website.
+Be sure to include all the necessary information about how a client can get in contact with you.
+In addition, the widget is a great tool for an independent agent to use because it helps monetize your website.
 By pairing Viator’s product inventory with the content of your website, you can provide an easy way for your site visitors to book.
 Plus you’ll earn commission on each booking made through the widget.

 Travel agents who work in a larger agency

 When there are multiple travel agents working in one company, the bookable link is a good feature to implement.
 The bookable link allows you to share your unique link with clients and then your client can book a product using your link.
 Online booking is an important feature to include on your website as well as having a mobile ticket available.
 Mobile tickets are convenient especially for millenials who are used to doing everything on their mobile device.